Stephanie Coontz

-Stephanie Coontz (born August 31, 1944) is an American author, historian, and faculty member at Evergreen State College.
-She teaches history and family studies and is Director of Research and Public Education for the Council on Contemporary Families, which she chaired from 2001 to 2004.
+Stephanie Coontz (born August 31, 1944) is an American author, historian, and faculty emeritus of the Evergreen State College.
+She taught history and family studies and was Director of Research and Public Education for the Council on Contemporary Families, which she chaired from 2001 to 2004.
 Coontz has authored and co-edited several books about the history of the family and marriage.
+She is featured in Monogamish, 2017 a documentary exploring contemporary attitudes toward monogamy, marriage, and alternative relationship structures within American society.

 Education and early career

-Coontz earned a B.A. from the American History Honors Program (1966) at the University of California, Berkeley, where she was a member of the campus political party SLATE and participated in the civil rights movement and the Free Speech Movement.
+Coontz earned a Bachelor of Arts from the American History Honors Program (1966) at the University of California, Berkeley, where she was a member of the campus political party SLATE and participated in the civil rights movement and the Free Speech Movement.
 Attending the University of Washington on a Woodrow Wilson Fellowship, she earned a Master of Arts in European History (1970).
 Abandoning further graduate work, she joined the staff of the National Peace Action Coalition, later becoming a National Coordinator; they focused on building peaceful, legal demonstrations against the Vietnam War.
 Before returning to full-time teaching in 1975, Coontz also had a leadership role in the Young Socialist Alliance, a Trotskyist youth group of the Socialist Workers Party (SWP).
 By the late 1970s, however, Coontz had parted company with the SWP.

+Personal life

+Coontz was born in Seattle, Washington in 1944 to Sidney Coontz and Patricia McIntosh.
+Sidney Coontz was a labor organizer and professor of economics whose career took his family to universities in California, Idaho, England, New York and Utah.
+Patricia McIntosh divorced her husband in the 1960s, returning to her own academic studies and becoming a professor of English.

+Coontz was engaged early in her career, but the engagement was broken off.
+Many years later, she married her college sweetheart.

+She has one child, who she raised as a single parent for most of their childhood.
+She has one grandchild, to whom her book For Better Or Worse is dedicated.